Landscape Art & Virtual Travel: Highlights from the Collections of the HRM & Art Bridges

 The works in the exhibition shed light on the power of art to influence ideas and actions and the process by which these precious lands might be protected.
 Hudson River School artist Asher B. Durand, who traveled throughout the Northeast in search of awe-inspiring scenery, painted an untitled view in the Adirondacks of New York State or as far north as Maine.
 Thomas Moran, whose paintings helped inspire Congress to create the first National Parks, is represented by illustrations of the Grand Canyon in volume two of Picturesque America: Or, The Land We Live In (1874).
 Works such as these, by male artists, prompted Cynthia Daignault’s personal and artistic journey to create her Light Atlas, which consists of 360 small paintings.
 Realizing that due to historical inequities in presentation, she could not name one nineteenth-century female artist explorer, she made a circle through the continental United States, stopping at regular intervals to document her experience, from roadside architecture to empty countryside.
 In the late 1990s, British artist David Hockney traveled to the American West to paint the Grand Canyon, leaving out himself and other visitors to let the viewer of his artwork connect with the vast unpopulated landform he depicted.

 Several juxtapositions in the exhibition demonstrate the ways in which Native Americans and African Americans have historically been denied ownership and connection to American soil, specifically in New York State.
-In Ashawagh and related images, contemporary photographer Jeremy Dennis, whose work is on loan to the Museum, documents scenic places on Long Island that are culturally important to him and the Shinnecock Indian Nation.
+Duke Site, a recent acquisition from contemporary photographer Jeremy Dennis, is from his series On This Site, which documents scenic places on Long Island that are culturally important to him and the Shinnecock Indian Nation.